broadinstitute/depmap-crispr-vs-rnai/README.md

 * Organization of R and Python scripts into Snakefiles
     * [Snakemake](https://snakemake.readthedocs.io/) is a workflow language to orchestrate a series of tasks (rules) where each task has defined inputs, outputs, and a shell command to execute (indicates the script being run).
     * Each Snakefile (designated by the ‘.snake’ suffix) corresponds to a section of related results and can be found in the root directory of this code repository
-        * Supplemental Fig. 1, 2: Screen quality comparisons across reagent-level and processed CERES or DEMETER2 gene effects for all large genetic perturbation datasets
+        * **Supplemental Fig. 1, 2**: Screen quality comparisons across reagent-level and processed CERES or DEMETER2 gene effects for all large genetic perturbation datasets
             * selecting_datasets.snake
-        * Supplemental Fig. 3, 4, Supplemental Table 1: Defining a high-confidence dependency set
+        * **Supplemental Fig. 3, 4, Supplemental Table 1**: Defining a high-confidence dependency set
             * high_conf_deps.snake:
-        * Fig. 1a-c, Supplemental Fig. 5: Benchmarking efficacy and specificity
+        * **Fig. 1a-c, Supplemental Fig. 5**: Benchmarking efficacy and specificity
             * efficacy_specificity.snake
-        * Supplemental Table 2: Compute metrics used bin genes into the dependency classes, such as pan-dependency, high-variance, strongly selective, or non-dependency
+        * **Supplemental Table 2**: Compute metrics used bin genes into the dependency classes, such as pan-dependency, high-variance, strongly selective, or non-dependency
             * td_metrics.snake
-        * Fig. 1d-f, Supplemental Fig. 6-8,12-13: Analysis of gene dependency classes between perturbation types
+        * **Fig. 1d-f, Supplemental Fig. 6-8,12-13**: Analysis of gene dependency classes between perturbation types
             * gene_dep_profiles.snake
-        * Fig. 1g-h, Supplemental Fig. 9-11: Analysis of pan-dependencies that are shared or distinct between perturbation types
+        * **Fig. 1g-h, Supplemental Fig. 9-11**: Analysis of pan-dependencies that are shared or distinct between perturbation types
             * pandependency_agreement.snake
         * Ensemble prediction pipeline to fit random forest models to all gene effect profiles using multi-omics and cell line annotation predictive features
             * ensemble_prediction.snake
-        * Fig. 2, Supplemental Table 3: Summary of ensemble prediction results and CYCLOPS analysis
+        * **Fig. 2, Supplemental Table 3**: Summary of ensemble prediction results and CYCLOPS analysis
             * predictive_markers.snake
-        * Fig. 3, Supplemental Fig. 16: Drug-gene target associations
+        * **Fig. 3, Supplemental Fig. 16**: Drug-gene target associations
             * drug_response.snake
+        * **Fig. 4**: Functional relationships identified by co-dependency network
+            * codependency.snake